thegetty/quire-docs/content/resources/github.md

 - It's a secure platform for hosting your project's code and creating an electronic backup of your work
 - GitHub saves the entire version history of your project (including deleted files), enabling you to track changes, revert changes, and restore earlier versions
 - You can use GitHub to create test versions of your project and experiment with new ideas before officially incorporating them
 - Github makes working with collaborators easy.
-You and your colleagues can work in different versions of the project, review and comment on one another's work, and consolidate any approved changes into the master project.
+You and your colleagues can work in different versions of the project, review and comment on one another's work, and consolidate any approved changes into the master project
 - In the case of Quire, we also use GitHub to host our [community forum](https://github.com/thegetty/quire/discussions) where you can ask and answer questions, share ideas, and assist fellow Quire community members
 - You can also use GitHub (specifically GitHub Pages) to [deploy your project](https://quire.getty.edu/docs-v1/site-deploy/#github-pages)